-- O Natural disasters including severe storms and earthquakes can generate unprecedented amounts of debris in a few hours or a few minutes.
+Natural disasters including severe storms and earthquakes can generate unprecedented amounts of debris in a few hours or a few minutes.
 The debris may be equally heavy in both urban and rural areas depending on the magnitude of the tree blow-down and associated structural damage such as homes, businesses, utilities, and signs.
-This section provides guidelines on debris removal issues, including emergency roadway clearance, public rights-of-way removal, mobile home park removal, private property removal, navigation hazard removal, and Household Hazardous Waste (HHW) removal. - O Debris removal, regardless of source, becomes a high priority following a disaster.
-A debris management strategy for a large-scale debris removal operation divides the operation into two phases. - Phase I consists of the clearance of the debris that hinders immediate lifesaving actions being taken within the disaster area and the clearance of that debris which poses an immediate threat to public health and safety. - Phase II operations consist of the removal and disposal of that debris which is determined necessary to ensure the orderly recovery of the community and to eliminate less immediate threats to public health and safety.
+This section provides guidelines on debris removal issues, including emergency roadway clearance, public right-of-way removal, mobile home park removal, private property removal, navigation hazard removal, and Household Hazardous Waste (HHW) removal.

+Debris removal, regardless of source, becomes a high priority following a disaster.
+A debris management strategy for a large-scale debris removal operation divides the operation into two phases.

+Phase I: consists of the clearance of the debris that hinders immediate lifesaving actions being taken within the disaster area and that which poses an immediate threat to public health and safety.

+Phase II: operations consist of the removal and disposal of that debris which is determined necessary to ensure the orderly recovery of the community and to eliminate less immediate threats to public health and safety.
-O Historic and Cultural Preservation:

-- This plan incorporates guidance for compliance with Section 106 of the National Historic Preservation Act.
-If there is a Native American burial site in the vicinity of the site, the work will be performed under the guidance of an archeologist. - Archeological or historical objects, such as ruins, sites, buildings, artifacts, fossils, or other objects of antiquity that may have significance from a historical or scientific standpoint, which may be encountered by the contractor or Thurston County personnel, shall not be further disturbed.
-The contractor or Thurston County personnel shall immediately notify county engineers and the county Engineer will notify an archeologist of any such findings. - O Discovery of Human Remains and personal property: - Debris material will be visually screened for remains, belongings, and hazardous materials.
+Historic and Cultural Preservation: This plan incorporates guidance for compliance with Section 106 of the National Historic Preservation Act.
+If there is a Native American burial site in the vicinity of the site, the work will be performed under the guidance of an archeologist.

+Archeological or historical objects such as ruins, sites, buildings, artifacts, fossils, or other objects of antiquity that may have significance from a historical or scientific standpoint, shall not be further disturbed.
+If any such object is encountered by contractors or Thurston County personnel, the contractor or Thurston County personnel shall immediately notify county engineers and the county engineer will notify an archeologist of any such findings.

-- If human remains are discovered on a roadway or in debris, all work in that area will cease immediately.
-All efforts must be made to leave any potentially identifying items exactly where they are at the time of discovery. - A medical examiner team will be assigned to the site to handle, collect, and remove the remains. - The contractor and county personnel will attempt to return discovered private property to legal owners when ownership can be determined and if the owner is available to receive the property within the Thurston County.
+Discovery of Human Remains and Personal Property: Debris material will be visually screened for remains, belongings, and hazardous materials.
+If human remains are discovered on a roadway or in debris, all work in that area will cease immediately.
+All efforts must be made to leave any potentially identifying items exactly where they are at the time of discovery.
+A medical examiner team will be assigned to the site to handle, collect, and remove the remains.
+The contractor and county personnel will attempt to return discovered private property to legal owners when ownership can be determined and if the owner is available to receive the property within Thurston County.

 Thurston County has developed the following priorities for debris clearance and will use the snow routes protocol.
-Circumstances, such as mutual aid, ECC Strategic Planning Group Priorities, crime scene preservation and accident investigation, may require a delay of debris clearing during disaster operations until approval can be obtained from the lead ICS organization.
+Circumstances such as mutual aid, ECC Strategic Planning Group Priorities, crime scene preservation, and/or accident investigation may require a delay of debris clearing during disaster operations until approval can be obtained from the lead ICS organization.